hackenstacks/ai-nexus/README.md

 # AI Nexus

 AI Nexus is a sophisticated, browser-based AI character generator and chat platform.
 It empowers users to create, manage, and interact with complex AI personalities with rich, persistent memory and lore.
-The application is designed with privacy in mind, featuring simulated end-to-end encryption for all local data, and offers a powerful plugin system to extend its capabilities.
+The application is designed with privacy in mind, featuring strong, production-grade end-to-end encryption for all local data, and offers a powerful plugin system to extend its capabilities.

 It is designed for interoperability, supporting the import and export of character cards from other popular platforms.

 ## ✨ Features

-- **🔒 Secure Local Storage**: All your characters, conversations, and plugins are stored locally in your browser's IndexedDB and encrypted with a master password.
+- **🔒 Secure Local Storage**: All your characters, conversations, and plugins are stored locally in your browser's IndexedDB and encrypted with a master password using the Web Crypto API (PBKDF2 and AES-GCM).
 - **Compatibility First**:
   - **Import Character Cards**: Import character `.json` files compatible with formats like Character Card V2 used by TavernAI, SillyTavern, Chub, etc.
   - **Export Universal Cards**: Export your characters in a compatible V2 format, including a base64-encoded avatar, for use in other applications.